Fagrell/cleanqt.io-posts/07-aug-2018/post.md

 * There are subtle bugs that might be difficult to find because of the implicit sharing.
 * The STL containers are usually implemented by the same people who implement the C++ compiler and are therefore most likely better optimised.

 However, if you prefer the Qt API and are aware of their drawbacks, I personally don't believe that they are much worse than their STL counterparts.
+If you decide to use the Qt containers you should also be aware of the [type classification](https://marcmutz.wordpress.com/effective-qt/containers/#diff-qtypeinfo) of your own types and how it affects the performance when using them in the containers.

-Also, some of Qt's API returns Qt containers (`QStringList` is very common) and in those cases I recommend to avoid converting it to a STL counterpart.
+Lastly, some of Qt's API returns Qt containers (`QStringList` is very common) and in those cases I recommend to avoid converting it to a STL counterpart.

 ## Read more
 * [Qt's official documentation on the containers](http://doc.qt.io/qt-5/containers.html)